 Faculty and staff who use computing services from Information and Technology Services (ITS) beyond those in the standard computing services may be able to have the charges billed to a departmental shortcode.
 You should first check with your departmental administrator.

 The ITS Service Center staff can answer questions concerning billing for ITS computing services.

 The ITS Service Center can answer your questions about the standard computing services.

-These services are available to members of the University of Michigan community only.
+These services are available only to those with a current University of Michigan affiliation.